Bupivacaine HCl (HSDB 7790)

 Interactions

-Bupivacaine Hydrochloride with epinephrine 1:200,000 or other vasopressors should not be used concomitantly with ergot-type oxytocic drugs, because a severe persistent hypertension may occur.
+Bupivacaine with epinephrine hydrochloride (1:200,000) or other vasopressors should not be used concomitantly with ergot oxytocin, as this may cause severe, persistent hypertension.

 参考文献